Ryoocht/BudgetRetriever/README.md

 # BudgetRetriever
 ## Details about Budget Retriever
 Check out my blog writting about this project and a bit of the details
 URL: https://medium.com/@Ryoocht/ruby-on-rails-project-budget-retriever-frontend-backend-app-7b043bbe3dc

 ## Ruby version
 ruby 3.0.0

 ## Configurations
 Database: PostgreSQL
 Added Gems: Omniauth(Facebook, Google), dotenv-rails, ancestry, bcrypt

-## Usage
+## Install
-To use: $ Clone this repository step 1: $ bundle install step 2: $ rails db:create
+To use: $ Clone this repository
+step 1: $ bundle install
+step 2: $ rails db:create
 step 3: $ rails db:migrate
 step 4: $ rails db:seed

+## Usage
+This application allows you to track your budget records.
+Statistically, the more you track your bills, the more money you can save.
+Hopefully, it visualises your money flow and gives you a chance to reconsider how to deal with your money.

 ## Features
 ### Authentication